So you are a freelancer or independent contractor and you want to know how to incorporate yourself. Smart.

 I have to point out that I am not a licensed CPA or licensed attorney.

 I say this so you understand that, while I have a lot of practical knowledge about all of this stuff, I don’t make official claims about tax savings or give advice on which kind of entity you should go with.
-I do share what I have done for myself however.

 Are Taxes for Independent Contractors Better or Worse than the Average Employee?